Toolkit logo

 Freedom of expression for all

-Pursuant to Article 21 of the UN Convention on the Rights of Persons with Disabilities, state parties shall take all appropriate measures to ensure that people with disability can exercise the right to freedom of expression and opinion and the right to seek, receive and impart information.
+State parties shall take all appropriate measures to ensure that people with disability can exercise the right to freedom of expression and opinion and the right to seek, receive and impart information.
 But in reality can everyone with disabilities exercise these rights or does society create barriers that prevent their realisation?

 Photo: Volodymyr Hryshchenko/Unsplash